-Maori settlers named the hill, the first people to inhabit New Zealand.
-The name “One Tree Hill” comes from the fact that there was only one tree on the hill when the Maori settlers arrived.
+Maori settlers named the hill the first people to inhabit New Zealand.
+The name “One Tree Hill” comes from the fact that there was only one tree on the mountain when the Maori settlers arrived.

-The hill is now covered in forests, and there are several different walking trails that visitors can use to explore the area.
+The hill is now covered in forests, and visitors can use several different walking trails to explore the area.
 You may visit the landmark through a city highlights tour.

-One Tree Hill is also home to several important historical landmarks, including a fort that was built by the British army in 1864.
-The summit of One Tree Hill offers stunning views over Auckland and its surrounding areas, so be sure to do the climb if you visit!
+One Tree Hill is also home to several important historical landmarks, including a fort built by the British army in 1864.
+The summit of One Tree Hill offers stunning views over Auckland and its surrounding areas, so be sure to climb if you visit!

 Thai Village Restaurant

 The Thai Village Restaurant is a must-visit while in New Zealand.
 It is one of the best nearby restaurants to enjoy delicious meals.
 The food is fantastic, and the atmosphere is so relaxing.
-I would recommend the green curry –among the delightful dish they serve.
+I recommend the green curry –among the delightful dishes, they serve.

 The Sushi Yoko is a sushi restaurant in the Puzzling World complex in Wanaka, New Zealand.
 It offers a wide variety of sushi rolls, nigiri, and sashimi.
 The restaurant has a modern atmosphere, and the sushi is delicious.